 Keywords: nationalization, property, communism, post-communism, ethnicity, class conflict, Transylvania

 - “Restitution Reversal or ‘Re-nationalization’?
 An Analysis of Law, Property, and History Through the Case of the ‘Szekely Mikó’ High School in Transylvania.”
-The Journal of Romanian Studies, special issue on “Law and Society” (Forthcoming Fall 2020)
+The Journal of Romanian Studies, special issue on “Law and Society,” October, no. 2 (2020)

 In 2002, the Reformed Church in Transylvania requested the retrocession of the Reformed Szekely Miko high school in Sf.
 Gheorghe/Sepsiszentgyörgy, Covasna’s capital city.
 The governmental restitution commission at that time approved the return.
 In 2012, a court invalidated the initial restitution decision, accused the members of the former commission of fraud, and requested that the Church return the building to the city authorities.
 A close reading of the legal arguments that each party employed to justify or reject the restitution reveals competing temporalities of law and visions of history.
 This paper analyzes the long and tense debates around this case of property restitution-reversal, to further explore several interconnected phenomena: broader ideologies about the relationship of historical, ethnic, and property rights in contemporary Transylvania; the political mobilization of Romania’s ethnic Hungarians around property restitution; and the ways in which negotiations around property propelled more conservative elites to the leadership of Transylvanian Hungarians and enabled them to strengthen their ties with their kin-state, Hungary.